-Cohort Trading and Security Design: Theory and Evidence from Agency MBS Markets
+Cohort Trading and Security Design: Evidence from Agency MBS Markets

 Agency MBSs are traded via both specified pool (SP) contracts for individual securities and to-be-announced (TBA) contracts for a cohort of heterogeneous securities.
 We document the economic effects of cohort trading on issuers' security design: (1) Low-value and high-value loans are securitized into separate groups of MBSs sold in TBA and SP markets respectively; (2) issuers pool low-value loans together into TBA MBSs, but separate high-value loans into different SP MBSs; (3) larger issuers take more advantage of cohort trading when designing MBSs.
-The economic benefits of strategic security design to issuers are about 36% of the SP transaction costs.
+Cohort-trading-induced strategic MBS design increases issuers' selling revenue by 36% of the SP transaction costs.

 Keywords: Cohort trading, MBS, Security design, Specified pool, TBA.